 Year 5 Reg 1 – Miss K Sargeant and Mrs M Peate

-Year 5 Reg 2 – Miss J Fegan and Miss H Adams
+Year 5 Reg 2 – Mr M Cusworth-Yafai and Miss J Haynes

 Children are now in their penultimate year at East Park and the different learning experiences and opportunities continue from Year 4.
 During the year, children will be consolidating all their previously learnt skills and developing them further, ready for Year 6.

 Children have daily Maths and English lessons, where the skills taught are encouraged to be used within all areas of the curriculum thus giving the children the opportunity to embed and master the skills.
 All members of staff will provide feedback to the children throughout the lesson so that the children know what they are doing well and what they need to do next.